naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin be used to accept credit card payments on my website? =
+= Can this Stripe plugin be used to accept credit card payments on my website? =

 Yes.

-= Can this plugin be used to accept donations on my website? =
+= Can this Stripe plugin be used to accept donations on my website? =

 Yes.

-= Can this plugin be used to accept Bitcoin payments on my website? =
+= Can this Stripe plugin be used to accept Bitcoin payments on my website? =

 Yes.

-= Does this plugin support 1-tap payments on mobile phones and tablets? =
+= Does this Stripe plugin support 1-tap payments on mobile phones and tablets? =

 Yes.

-= Does Stripe Checkout verify that credit cards are valid? =
+= Does this Stripe plugin verify that credit cards are valid? =

 Yes.

 == Screenshots ==

-1. Stripe Checkout Demo
+1. Stripe Payments plugin Demo
-2. Stripe Checkout Orders Menu
+2. Stripe Plugin Orders Menu
-3. Stripe Checkout Email Sender Options
+3. Stripe Plugin Email Sender Options
-4. Stripe Checkout Purchase Receipt Email Settings
+4. Stripe Plugin Purchase Receipt Email Settings
-5. Stripe Checkout Sale Notification Email Settings
+5. Stripe Plugin Sale Notification Email Settings

 == Upgrade Notice ==
 none